jmbealer/my-knowledge-base/unsorted-org/org-old/information/000-generalities.md

         027 General libraries
         028 Reading & use of other information media 029 No longer used—formerly Literary methods
-## 030 Encyclopedias & books of facts
+## 030 Encyclopedias & Books of Facts
         030 General encyclopedic works
         031 Encyclopedias in American English
         032 Encyclopedias in English